digitalocean/doctl/README.md

 The `doctl` configuration file is used to store your API Access Token as well as the defaults for command flags.
 If you find yourself using certain flags frequently, you can change their default values to avoid typing them every time.
 This can be useful when, for example, you want to change the username or port used for SSH.

-On OS X and Linux, `doctl`'s configuration file can be found at `${XDG_CONFIG_HOME}/doctl/config.yaml` if the `${XDG_CONFIG_HOME}` environmental variable is set.
-Otherwise, the config will be written to `~/.config/doctl/config.yaml`.
-For Windows users, the config will be available at `%LOCALAPPDATA%/doctl/config/config.yaml`.
+`doctl`'s configuration file can be found at [`os.UserConfigDir()`](https://golang.org/pkg/os/#UserConfigDir).

-The configuration file was automatically created and populated with default properties when you authenticated with `doctl` for the first time.
+The configuration file is automatically created and populated with default properties when you authenticated with `doctl` for the first time.
 The typical format for a property is `category.command.sub-command.flag: value`.
 For example, the property for the `force` flag with tag deletion is `tag.delete.force`.

 To change the default SSH user used when connecting to a Droplet with `doctl`, look for the `compute.ssh.ssh-user` property and change the value after the colon.
 In this example, we changed it to the username **sammy**.